Sumitnitrkl/NALCO-Chat_bot_New/README.md

 - **Customizable Retrieval**: Adjust the number of retrieved results (`n_results`) for context.
 - **Memory Management**: Easily clear vector store and retrievers to reset the system.
 - **Question Answering**: Use the processed PDF content to answer queries through a chatbot interface.
-- **Model Selection**: Choose between model provider (Ollama or Openrouter), than choose an available Ollama LLM or enter OpenRouter LLM Name with API Key.
+- **Model Selection**: Choose between model provider (Ollama or Sambanova), than choose an available Ollama LLM or enter Sambanova LLM Name with API Key.
 - **Text Retrieval**: Retrieve relevant documents from the database based on the user's query and Re-Rank the retrieved documents using BM25, semantic similarity, Recomp-like coverage, and context filtering.
 - **Chat Interface**: Easy-to-use chat interface for interacting with the PDF content.
 - **Download the chat conversion**.